kids asking about weed

 Discussing With Your Kids

-When discussing a complex subject with your kid, the best place to start is by providing them with the best information and facts you can gather.
+When discussing a complex subject like cannabis with your kid, the best place to start is by providing them with the best information and facts you can gather.
 Conducting a web search with your kid to learn about cannabis and its effects on the human body is an excellent place to start.
 For example, you can learn about how marijuana compounds influence the body, the plant's effects on the developing brain of an adolescent, sleep, judgement, and overall wellness.

 Just as with alcohol, you can explain to your child the dangers of marijuana as a mind-altering substance, particularly for adolescents who are still going through physical and emotional growth.
 You can give your child the "task" of looking up several articles that go through the consequences of marijuana use on the brain from a medical standpoint.
 Use these articles as a starting point for a conversation on cannabis.